SQL Server Monitoring with SolarWinds SAM

-From the dashboard above there are a number of ways to monitor the SQL Server environment with the polling technology that SAM delivers.
+From the dashboard above there are a number of ways to monitor the SQL Server environment and overall database performance with the polling technology that SAM delivers.
 One of the ways is with the All Applications interface as shown below with a subset of the counters.
 Keep in mind there are over a 100 SQL Server counters that you have probably seen before in Profiler, Perfmon and the DMVs.
 In the All Applications interface, you have the ability to drill down from the server name to the instance, then to specific counters as well as to the database level.
 At each level you have a new view of the data to help guide you to identify and, in some circumstances, directly correct the issue.
 This is accomplished by the AppInsight for SQL that was recently introduced by SolarWinds for the Server & Application Monitor suite of tools.

 As we drill down in the All Applications interface, we can see which counters are problematic based on the color coding.
-Since we see issues with the Page Lookups/Batch Request on this instance, we are able to click on the counter and see two valuable interfaces.
+Since we see issues with the Page Writes/sec and Page Splits/sec on this instance, we are able to click on the counter and see two valuable interfaces.
 First are details related to the counter value, definition and remediation.
 The second interface is a graphical view of your data that is fairly interactive.
 You have the ability to see your average, min and max values on the chart as well as hovering your mouse over the counter to get a detailed value.
 Further you can fine tune your time period with the slider on the bottom or zooming in with the buttons on the top left.

 Another set of functionality from the All Applications interface is accessing information about the databases.
 In this interface there are more than 100 metrics and 15 sub reports with valuable information succinctly provided in each section to understand the status for the database.
-In this interface you have the ability to review the following data:
+In this interface you have the ability to review the following data collection:

 - Database and transaction log size, disk IO, queue length, latency, reads, writes, growth, etc.